anreitersimon/Medbrain-Tutorial/STEP6-3.md

 Additionally a pluralization rule is defined.
 So for instance when the duration is 1 (singular) the result is `"for one second"` as in all other cases it is `"for x seconds"`

-To simplify the generation `DosageInstructions` some convenience classes/structs were introduced.
+To simplify the generation `DosageInstructions` some convenience classes/structs were introduced:

 #### TimingUnit
 String enum wrapping the units of time used by FHIR.